 Crossways is located at level 1, 6 Roxburgh Street (just off Majoribanks Street) and is upstairs from the road.
-It has a main meeting space measuring approximately 15 metres by 20 metres, and is full equipped – there’s excellent kitchen facilities, AV equipment including data projector, chairs, tables, sofas and whiteboard.
+It has a main meeting space measuring approximately 15 metres by 20 metres, and is fully equipped – there’s excellent kitchen facilities, AV equipment including data projector, chairs, tables, sofas and whiteboard.

 Crossways is an ideal venue for community meetings, business events, social occasions and groups.
 The polished wooden floors make it a favorite for dance classes and yoga practitioners alike.
 We’ve hosted everything from tango evenings to community dinners, political meetings to business workshops, 21st birthdays to educational classes.

 For details on the facilities and information on how to make a booking, click here.
 The availability calendar can be found here.

 For local Mount Victoria news check out the local newsletter online: